 polyvinly chloride (PVC) – a plastic material from which, among other things, is manufactured phonograph records.
 In actuality, the material is a copolymer of vinyl chloride and vinyl acetate.
 Since the advent of the LP, PVC has been the predominant material for making records.
 Called vinyl for short.

-porous absorber – a material with an open structure that allows sound to enter where it is converted to thermal energy at the surface of pores.
+porous absorber – an absorber made of a material with an open structure that allows sound to enter and be converted to thermal energy at the surface of pores.
 Examples include foams, mineral fibers, fabrics, and carpets.
-Porous absorbers are effective on medium and high frequencies.
+Porous absorbers act on sound particle velocity, while membrane absorbers act on sound pressure.
+At a hard reflective surface, particle velocity drops to zero, but sound pressure reaches its maximum.
+For this reason porous absorbers are less effective at surface boundaries.
+Porous absorbers are effective on mid to high frequencies.
 Also called a resistive absorber because it causes the air molecules to resist motion or velocity absorber because it reduces the sound velocity.
-See also resonant absorbers.
+See also resonant absorber and acoustic treatment.

 portamento – (1) To smoothly slide from one note to another.
 Although similar to glissando, it is slightly different as glissando is smoother and more continuous, while portamento is a more rapid pitch change that occurs at the end of the note.
 It differs from legato, which is playing notes contiguously by jumpinmg from one note to the next.Portamento is Italian for “carriage” or “carrying.”
 Also called glide.
 (2) A setting on some synthesizers that causes notes to be played in a portamento style.
 The amount of time to slide from one note to the next may be adjustable, fixed, or scaled (determined by the distance between the notes).

-ported speaker – a speaker design in which the enclosure is vented (ported) to minimize pressure buildup within the cabinet.
+ported speaker – a speaker design in which the enclosure has a vent or hole in the cabinet that is attached to a tube, which minimizes pressure buildup within the cabinet.
 Such speakers are much more efficient than acoustic suspension designs, which use sealed enclosures.
+Ported speakers have improved low-frequency output and can use smaller enclosure sizes than non-ported designs.
 Also known as bass reflex, vented speaker, vented box, or reflex port.

 positional reference – a reference used to provide location information between devices for the purpose of time code.